Artistic Research

-I'm interested in the impact of technical and cultural sediment on the improvising voice.
-My practice is ecologically sensitive and feminist, exploring the embodied connection between acoustic instrument, space and sounding.
-I examine the archival sediment inherent in the timbre and technique of my instruments.
+My practice is an ecologically sensitive and feminist making and thinking with others.
+Improvisations examine the archival vestiges inherent in the timbre and technique of my instruments.
 I do this with others in small acoustic collaborations in places whose historical sediment and acoustic have agency in our improvisations.

 I have been invited to present my research at, among others, LAV in Madrid, University of the Arts Helsinki, Canterbury Christchurch University, The RMA Music and/as Process Conference, Sound and Image at Greenwich University, The RMA annual conference, and at University for the Creative Arts